WardBenjamin/Flare.Framework/README.md

 #### Usage

 To use Flare, just download the Nuget package that you want and add it to a C# project.
-The easiest way to use Flare after that is to write a base class and entry point similar the examples that follow:
+The easiest way to use Flare after that is to write a base class and entry point similar to this:

--- TODO ---
-Readd this based on new API

-Basic samples will be located in the Flare.Examples repository; at the moment these do not have full coverage of the API but they will be improved and more samples will be added as I have more time for development.
-Documentation will be available at that point.
+            Game game = new Game("Game1", 800, 600);
+            game.IsMouseVisible = true;
+            game.Run();

+We are still in need of samples and more advanced documentation.
+In the future, once the API is more well documented, there will be online documentation available as well as sample applications.

 #### Features